11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 • Fuse: Prevents burning of dehumidifier components due to electrical surges.

 For example, if your dehumidifier runs for short durations, with incomplete operation, it is usually due to a faulty capacitor.
-This is because capacitor is a requirement for continuous power to compressor.
+This is because a capacitor is a requirement for continuous power to the compressor.

 Solutions

-So, how do you detect faults with electrical wiring and electrical components?
+How do you detect faults with electrical wiring and electronic components?

-Give a look to external and internal electrical wiring and make sure everything looks fine.
+• Give a look to external and internal electrical wiring and make sure everything looks fine.
 There should not be any burnt or damaged section.
-Also check for any loose connections.

 These videos below will give you an idea of diagnosis and repair/replacement of these components: